cmprince/NYC-911-Viz/presentation.md

     * [EMS Data](https://data.cityofnewyork.us/Public-Safety/EMS-Incident-Dispatch-Data/76xm-jjuj), with 7.02 million rows
     * [Fire Data](https://data.cityofnewyork.us/Public-Safety/Fire-Incident-Dispatch-Data/8m42-w767i), with 2.75 million rows
 * <!-- .element: class="fragment" --> The EMS data itself is **_1.7 GB!_**
-    * Far too much data to transfer to every user; this is almost "big data".
+    * This is far too much data to transfer to every user; this is almost "big data".
     * Don't bring data to the computer, bring computation to the data. <small>(or use the computation resources already at the data)</small>

 ---